SimpleMD/javascript-tutorial-zh/1-js/04-object-basics/01-object/article.md

 As we see from the code, the assignment to a primitive `5` is ignored.

-That can become a source of bugs and even vulnerabilies if we intent to store arbitrary key-value pairs in an object, and allow a visitor to specify the keys.
+That can become a source of bugs and even vulnerabilities if we intend to store arbitrary key-value pairs in an object, and allow a visitor to specify the keys.

 In that case the visitor may choose "__proto__" as the key, and the assignment logic will be ruined (as shown above).

 There is a way to make objects treat `__proto__` as a regular property, which we'll cover later, but first we need to know more about objects.
 There's also another data structure [Map](info:map-set-weakmap-weakset), that we'll learn in the chapter <info:map-set-weakmap-weakset>, which supports arbitrary keys.
 ````